lashd/mirage/mirage/README.md

 By hitting this url, you have just put a response on mirage.
 Your endpoint, the bit after 'mirage/set' can be anything you like for example 'anything/you/like'

-How do I get it back?
+How do I get my response back back?

 `http://localhost:7001/mirage/get/my_endpoint`

 Simply